4 Ways To Get Your Kids (And Yourself) Comfortable With Risky Play

-Academic study of risky play over the last 15 years has steadily built the case for risky play.
+Academic study over the last 15 years has steadily built the case for risky play.
 Researchers in Australia, for example, observed that kids showed an awareness of potential dangers during risky play and modified their play accordingly.
 The children who engaged in risky play used their experiences to more accurately understand how much risk both they and their playmates were equipped to manage, which in the long run facilitated support for each other’s risk engagement and safety.

 “Risks are freely chosen by children,” says play researcher and advocate Megan Zeni.
 “Adults who believe children are competent and capable hold space for children to make their own decisions about how they use their own bodies in play.”

 One of the most important aspects of risky play might be that healthy exposure to typical fear-eliciting stimuli and contexts, which has the effect of reducing fear in kids.
 The researchers argue that overprotection may cause higher levels of anxiety, and that it might be wise to provide more stimulating environments for children to help them develop self-assuredness and resilience.

 But even if you accept the rationale behind risky play, implementing it can feel overwhelming.
 After all, no one wants to have to rush their kid to the ER because they broke their arm climbing a tree.
 To get yourself and your kids comfortable with risky play, Zeni encourages parents to consider these four strategies.